 Putting it all together

 Your successful technology deployment is designed with a strategy that serves your workforce with the value and vision within a timeframe.
 It also must consider the employee experience and adoption through change enablement.
-Finally, the Run, Optimize, Innovate (ROI) is where the real value starts to emerge with continuous innovation, tune-ups, analytics, decision support and measurement that continue throughout the life of your technology enabling tool.
+Finally, the Run, Optimize, Innovate (ROI) is where the real value starts to emerge with continuous innovation, tune-ups, predictive analytics, decision support and service design refinements that continue throughout the lifecycle of your HR service delivery platform.

 Prior to joining Leapgen, Gail began her career in Human Resources Operations in various industries including financial services, pharmaceutical, technology, retail, manufacturing and non-profits.
 Her passion for enabling efficient processes led her to system deployments including UKG, Ceridian, SAP SuccessFactors and Workday.